densify-dev/container-data-collection/multi-cluster/examples/amp/other/README.md

     `kubectl create -f aws-secret.yaml -n <namespace>`

-Now edit the configmap.yaml file, then create the config map to pass the settings to config.yaml.
+Now edit the `configmap.yaml` file, then create the config map to pass the settings to config.yaml.
 To test the Data Forwarder setup, create a pod to ensure that data is sent to Densify before enabling the cronjob to run data collection every hour.

-8. Modify the configmap.yaml to point to your Densify instance and to your AMP workspace.
+8. Modify `configmap.yaml` to point to your Densify instance and to your AMP workspace.

-9. Create the config map in Kubernetes.
+9. Create the config map in Kubernetes

     `kubectl create -f configmap.yaml -n <namespace>`

-10. Create the pod using pod.yaml.
+10. Create the pod using `pod.yaml`

     `kubectl create -f pod.yaml -n <namespace>`